prestodb/presto-yarn/README.md

 ## Presto App Package configuration

-There are some sample configuration options files available at presto-yarn-package/src/main/resources directory in the repository. appConfig.json and resources-[singlenode|mutlinode].json files are the two major configuration files you need to configure before you can get Presto running on YARN.
-Copy the presto-yarn-package/src/main/resources/appConfig.json and presto-yarn-package/src/main/resources/resources-[singlenode|multinode].json to a local file naming appConfig.json and resources.json respectively.
+There are some sample configuration options files available at ``presto-yarn-package/src/main/resources`` directory in the repository. ``appConfig.json`` and ``resources-[singlenode|mutlinode].json`` files are the two major configuration files you need to configure before you can get Presto running on YARN.
+Copy the ``presto-yarn-package/src/main/resources/``appConfig.json```` and ``presto-yarn-package/src/main/resources/resources-[singlenode|multinode].json`` to a local file at a location where you are planning to run Slider.
+Name them as ``appConfig.json`` and ``resources.json``.
 Update these sample json files with whatever configurations you want to have for Presto.
 If you are ok with the default values in the sample file you can just use them as-is.

+``Note``: If you are planning to use Ambari for your installation skip to the section ``Installation Using Ambari Slider View`` here.
+Changing these files manually is needed only if you are going to install Presto on YARN manually using Slider.
+If installing via Ambari, you can change these configurations from the Slider view.

 Follow the steps here and configure the presto-yarn configuration files to match your cluster requirements.

-Please note that changing these files manually is needed only if you are going to install Presto on YARN manually using Slider.
-If installing via Ambari, you can change these configurations from the Slider view.

 ### appConfig.json

-* If site.global.singlenode property in appConfig.json is set to true the master node will be set to run both coordinator and worker (singlenode mode).
-For multi-node set up, site.global.singlenode in appConfig.json should be set to false.
+* If ``site.global.singlenode`` property in appConfig.json is set to true the master node will be set to run both coordinator and worker (singlenode mode).
+For multi-node set up, ``site.global.singlenode`` in appConfig.json should be set to false.
-* Make jdk8 the default java or add it to "java_home" in your appConfig.json
+* Presto requires Java 1.8.
+So make jdk8 the default java or add it to "java_home" in your ``appConfig.json``
-* The data directory (added in appConfig.json eg: /var/presto/) should be pre-created on all nodes and must be owned by user yarn, otherwise slider will fail to start Presto with permission errors.
+* The data directory (added in ``appConfig.json`` eg: ``/var/presto/``) should be pre-created on all nodes and must be owned by user ``yarn``, otherwise slider will fail to start Presto with permission errors.
-*  Presto's jvm.config must be configured using ``site.global.jvm_args`` in appConfig.json.
-Since Presto needs the jvm.config format to be a list of options, one per line, this property must be a String representation of list of strings.
+* Presto's ``jvm.config`` must be configured using ``site.global.jvm_args`` in ``appConfig.json``.
+Since Presto needs the ``jvm.config`` format to be a list of options, one per line, this property must be a String representation of list of strings.
 Each entry of this list will be a new line in your jvm.config.
 For example the configuration should look like:
 ```
     "site.global.jvm_args": "['-server', '-Xmx1024M', '-XX:+UseG1GC', '-XX:G1HeapRegionSize=32M', '-XX:+UseGCOverheadLimit', '-XX:+ExplicitGCInvokesConcurrent', '-XX:+HeapDumpOnOutOfMemoryError', '-XX:OnOutOfMemoryError=kill -9 %p']",
 ```

-* To configure the connectors with Presto add the following property in your appConfig.json.
-It should be of the format {'connector1' : ['key1=value1', 'key2=value2'..], 'connector2' : ['key1=value1', 'key2=value2'..]..}.
+* To configure the connectors with Presto add the following property in your ``appConfig.json``.
+It should be of the format (note the single quotes around each value) - {'connector1' : ['key1=value1', 'key2=value2'..], 'connector2' : ['key1=value1', 'key2=value2'..]..}.
 This will create files connector1.properties, connector2.properties for Presto with entries key1=value1 etc.

 ```
     "site.global.catalog": "{'hive': ['connector.name=hive-cdh5', 'hive.metastore.uri=thrift://${NN_HOST}:9083'], 'tpch': ['connector.name=tpch']}"